SAP/odfuzz/README.md

 ```
 Every line, except the first line, starts with a tab or set of tabs and should be properly aligned.
 At the moment, only entity, property and global function restrictions are implemented.

+Sample restrictions files can be found in the *sample* folder.
+Use *restrict_north.txt* file for running the fuzzer on [Northwind OData service](http://services.odata.org/V2/Northwind/Northwind.svc/).

+#### Limitations
+At the moment, ODfuzz can mutate only values of types Edm.String and Edm.Int32.
+It is planned to support more types in the future.

+The fuzzer was developed for testing the SAP applications.
+These applications use different order of function parameters within the filter query option.
+To change the order of the parameters, it is unavoidable to modify source code that generates such functions.

 #### Known bugs
-While inserting a document to mongoDB, the **pymongo.errors.DocumentTooLarge** exception is sometimes raised.
+- While inserting a document to mongoDB, the **pymongo.errors.DocumentTooLarge** exception is sometimes raised.